 Therefore, make a bathing box for your chickens and put it inside the coop.
 Use either sand or soil and mix in some ash.

-Wood ash will also deter parasites like lice, fleas, and mites.
+Wood ash may also help deter some parasites, such as lice, fleas, and mites.

 9. Freshen Up the Chicken Coop